0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 A B-tree has the following helpful invariants:

 - All leaves must be the same distance from the source.
-- A non-leaf node with *k* items must have exactly k+1 children.
+- A non-leaf node with *k* items must have exactly k+1 children.(Bug: in <a href="https://sp18.datastructur.es/materials/discussion/disc09sol.pdf">dicu09</a>/3 *Trees and LLRB's*, you can find there has two nodes violating this rule)

 In tandem, these invariants cause the tree to always be bushy.